zhmcclient/python-zhmcclient/README.rst

   complete asynchronously.

 * JMS (Java Messaging Services) for notifications from the HMC to the client.
-  This is used for notification about changes in the system, or about completion of asynchronous tasks started using REST.
+  This can be used to be notified about changes in the system, or about completion of asynchronous tasks started using REST.

 Installation